Toronto Star July 03, 2003

 In old age, staying at home is viewed as a declaration of independence.

-But, as we face the prospect of neighbours changing and the kids moving out, we need to design plans that cover everything from coping and caring to conducting simple daily tasks.
+But, as we face the prospect of neighbors changing and the kids moving out, we need to design plans that cover everything from coping and caring to conducting simple daily tasks.

 Deciding now who will change the light bulbs, or shovel snow when the time comes, can make the prospect of aging at home not just possible but easy and comfortable.

 Commercial and community home repair and maintenance services are popping up in communities across the country in direct response to the increased desire for pre-arranging this kind of service.